-Diffuse your favorite essential oil wherever you go with clay necklaces.
+Diffuse your favorite essential oil wherever you go with a homemade essential oil diffuser necklace.
 We tried two different types of clay and found the perfect one to make your essential oil clay necklaces.

 I have been using essential oils for about 3 years now.
 I mostly use them topically and internally and just recently started diffusing the oils.
 One of the things I love, love the most about Young Living's essential oil starter kits is that they come with a diffuser.
 But unfortunately, you can't take the diffuser with you.
 I'd heard of diffuser jewelry and did some peeking around Etsy to see what was available.
 I notice several different kinds of aromatherapy jewelry including clay necklaces.

-It looked like the clay necklaces were fairly easy to make so I hopped on Amazon and ordered what I needed.
 The supplies to make clay necklaces are pretty inexpensive.
-You'll need clay (either air dry or oven bake), hemp cord, and decorative stamps, if you want them.
+You'll need clay (either air dry or oven bake see our suggestions below), hemp cord, and decorative stamps, if you want them.
 We used the plastic top to a 1 gallon water bottle to cut our clay disks out.

 Next we tried Sculpey clay, which is an oven bake clay.
 The Sculpey was much easier to work with.
 It was way less sticky.
 In fact, it starts out a little stiff so we had to work it in our hands a bit to get it soft enough to roll out.
 The Sculpey clay bakes at 275 degrees and our clay necklaces only took 15 minutes so they are actually faster to make than the air dry clay.

 I bought these round wooden floral stamps to decorate our clay necklaces.
 Stamp the clay BEFORE it dries.
 They worked great!
 I think that any rubber stamp would work.
 We used a straw to push out a small hole for the hemp cord to wear them with.
 Again, see the video below for a little tutorial on how to make them.

 One of the things I loved most about this little craft is that it was easy enough for my daughter to do on her own.
 In fact, she insisted we make a video showing how to make the clay necklaces.
 Check it out!